Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 major weather change.
 The overcast is moderately thick, but not as thick as yesterday evening.
 A few bugs are around but they're not bad.

-Saw Osprey hanging around their nest.
+Saw two Osprey hanging around their nest.

 We made very good time on the paddle to Prairie Portage, arriving there just before 15:00.

-As we made it into Carp, all of the campsites on the US side were occupied.
+All of the campsites on the US side of Carp were occupied.

-As we turned north into the main body of Carp, our presence offended a beaver.
+As we turned north into the main body of the lake, we offended a beaver.

-This campsite, and the three others that are nearby in Quetico, are not much used.
-All but this one have trees down on them, making it not obvious that there even was a campsite there.
-If we had not been looking carefully, we would not have seen their tumbled down fire rings.
+This campsite, and the three other nearby Quetico sites, have not been used for a while.
+All but this one have trees down on them, making it not obvious that there  was a campsite.
+If we had not been looking carefully, we would not have seen their tumbled-down fire rings.

-The landing for this camp is through brush and there is no place to sit out or swim, but it's the best of a bad lot.
-Here, the fire rings has a green sprout growing in it, so it hasn't been used for a while.
+The landing for this camp is through brush, and there is no place to sit out or swim, but it's the best of a bad lot.
+Here, the fire ring has a green sprout growing in it, so it hasn't been used for a while.

-The weather was calm until evening, with clouds rolling in and out but when we made camp, the wind was notable.
+The weather was calm until evening, with clouds rolling in and out, but when we made camp, the wind was notable.
 When we went to the tent, the wind had almost died but not quite entirely.

 I would've liked to have made it to Robinson Island but we were both too tired to make the portages between Carp and there.